-Our organization pursues the idea that helping people is much more than binding a wound or giving a meal.
+Our organization's mission is to pursue the idea that helping people is much more than binding a wound or giving a meal.
 We believe that teaching the Haitian people to help themselves by providing them with the tools necessary to propel them into leading prosperous and self-sufficient lives.

-Our approach is to concentrate on one town at a time.
-Each town in Haiti should not be totally dependent upon one major city.
+Our vision is that each town in Haiti should not be totally dependent upon one major city.
 Rebuilding the infrastructure, educating and providing local jobs based on the local resources will enable the people to gain the skill to improve their lives.